bgalitz/automate-sentact-via-python/README.md

 This essentially replaces the need for a person to issue the item in Sentact and then deduct the item from Peoplesoft.

 Current estimates are 200 items per day (on average).
-At over a minute per entry - that's over 3 hours of redundant labor that this is saving.
+At over a minute per entry - that's over 3 hours of redundant labor that this autimatiin could save.
 In addition, the accuracy will increase for all the times staff is issuing but not deducting in a timely manner.

 The job is running a day behind but the accuracy will still be acheived.